netdata/netdata/README.md

 Netdata collects metrics per-second and presents them in beatiful low-latency dashboards.
 It is designed to run on all your physical and virtual servers, cloud deployments, kubernetes clusters and edge/IoT devices, to monitor everything you run.

-- :star: **Collects metrics from 800+ integrations**<br/>
+- :boom: **Collects metrics from 800+ integrations**<br/>
   Operating system metrics, container metrics, virtual machines, hardware sensors, applications metrics, OpenMetrics exporters, StatsD and logs.

 - :muscle: **Real-Time, Low-Latency, High-Resolution**<br/>
   All metrics are collected per-second, and are on the dashboard immediately after data collection.
 Netdata is designed to be fast.

-- :metal: **Unsupervised Anomaly Detection**<br/>
+- :face_in_clouds: **Unsupervised Anomaly Detection**<br/>
   Trains multiple ML models for each metric collected and detects anomalies based on the past behavior of each metric individually.

 - :fire: **Powerful Visualization**<br/>
-  Clear and precise visualuzation that allows you to slice and dice/filter the data directly on the dashboard, without the need to learn any query language.
+  Clear and precise visualuzation that allows you to quickly understand any dataset, but also to filter, slice and dice the data directly on the dashboard, without the need to learn any query language.

 - :bell: **Out of box Alerts**<br/>
   Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.